 A Typical Day

 Here is a typical day at school: I’d arrive at 6:15am, get changed into my chef’s outfit, help the sous chef with mise en place and then be seated in class by 7am.
 For two hours we’d take notes as the chefs prepared 3 courses: an appetizer, an entree and a dessert.
 At the end of the lecture we’d gather around the front, sample the food and head into the kitchen.
 There were never enough tools to go around so the next 20 minutes would be a war zone; a battle for towels without holes and saute pans that weren’t warped.
 If we weren’t watching our stations closely, ingredients and equipment would magically vanish.
 There often weren’t enough burners and we had to watch carefully to make sure the heat wasn’t accidentally turned up or down (or the pan “accidentally” moved to a different burner in the back).
 For two and a half hours we would rush rush rush to prepare the food we had tasted while the chefs yelled at us to move faster.
 At 11:30am our station had to be spotless and the food had to be perfectly plated.
-After our food was approved we would spend the next few minutes eating our three course meal but there was no time to savor anything because that kitchen had to be absolutely spotless by the time we returned for our afternoon lecture at 12:30.
+After our food was approved we would spend the next few minutes eating our three course meal (unless we had to fix one of our dishes) but there was no time to savor anything because that kitchen had to be absolutely spotless by the time we returned for our afternoon lecture at 12:30.
 Burners soaked and scrubbed, floor swept and mopped, all dishes cleaned, ingredients put away.
 Our afternoon lecture finished at 2:30pm and that was it.
 But not really because evenings were spent reading textbooks, typing up recipes and practicing knife skills.

 I’m not going to lie.
 It was completely exhausting and I was a wreck half of the time I was there; one giant bundle of caffeinated nerves.
 I’ve had anxiety issues though the years and this put my nerves to the test (shout out to my good friend Xanax).
 I cracked under the pressure on more than one occasion but usually kept it to myself.
 And then one day in the final weeks I had a complete meltdown.
 It was mortifying.
 There’s no crying in the kitchen?
 I wasn’t crying in the kitchen; I was sobbing in the kitchen.
 Did that make me weak?
-In the eyes of my classmates, yes.
+In the eyes of my classmates and chef instructors, yes.
 In my own eyes, no. It made me human.

 Do you want to know what culinary school is like?
 Here we go.
 This is a list, because I’m into lists lately.